CZ-NIC/yangson/docs/schemanode.rst

       group of descendant leafs whose values are required to be unique across all list entries.
 See **unique** statement in [RFC7950]_, sec. `7.8.3`_.

+   .. rubric:: Public Methods

+   .. method:: orphan_entry(rval: RawObject) -> ArrayEntry

+      Return an :class:`~.instance.ArrayEntry` as an isolated entry of the receiver list, i.e. one that has neither parent instance nor sibling entries.
+The *rval* argument provides the :term:`raw value` (object) to be cooked and used for the entry.

 .. class:: ChoiceNode(InternalNode)